English Language Arts Materials Collections for Instructionally Embedded States

 six familiar objects that can be easily removed from the student’s view

-the person associated with teaching art
+the person associated with teaching the student art

 Common Materials Used to Administer Testlets for Grade 7 Students Who Are Blind or Have Visual Impairments